ansible/ansible-rulebook/docs/getting_started.rst

 Normally events would come from monitoring and alerting systems or other software.
-The following is a more complete example that accepts alerts from Alertmanager
+The following is a more complete example that accepts alerts from Alertmanager:

 .. code-block:: yaml